 And even those who kept their jobs but were placed on furlough were required to get by on 20 per cent less income than they normally would, while others faced drastically cut hours.

-People from deprived areas are more at risk of catching Covid-19 and developing severe symptoms.
+People from deprived areas and marginalised backgrounds are more at risk of catching Covid-19 and developing severe symptoms.
 This is because more people are still required to go into work in public-facing roles during the pandemic, as well as crowded housing where it is more difficult to self isolate and poorer health levels as a result of inequality.

 Did the pandemic drive up debt?

 The Covid-19 crisis put even more pressure on families struggling with debt.
 Around six million people fell behind on bills during the pandemic, Citizens Advice research showed, with the majority pushed into debt by charges from institutions such as council tax and benefit overpayments.
 Half of the people turning to Trussell Trust food banks for food in 2020 were struggling to afford the basics because they were paying back Universal Credit debt.